lhprojects/RichRDF/README.md

 ```python
 df = richrdf.RichRDF("events", filename)
 ```
 The `RichRDF` function takes a variable number of positional and keyword arguments.
 Typically, the first positional argument is the name of the `TTree`, such as `"events"`, which is the default for `edm4hep` data.
 The second is usually the ROOT file name.
 For `edm4hep` files, the tree is almost always named `"events"`, and metadata is included in the same file.
 However, if you're reading a plain ROOT file that doesn't follow the `edm4hep` format, you may see warnings or errors due to missing metadata.
 In such cases, it's recommended to set `readMetadata=False` to skip the metadata reading process.
-By default, `readMetadata` is set to `True`, because metadata is necessary when using methods like `readEvent`.
+By default, `readMetadata` is set to `True`, because metadata is necessary when using methods like `ReadEvent`.

 You can also pass an `RDataFrame` class,